Albie Sachs: Cultural recognition

 The Jail Diary of Albie Sachs was dramatized by playwright David Edgar for the Royal Shakespeare Company and was televised by the BBC in 1981.
 In Allan Hutchinson's 2012 book Laughing at the Gods: Great Judges and How They Made the Common law, Sachs is listed as one of the greatest common law judges in history alongside Lord Mansfield, John Marshall, Oliver Wendell Holmes Jr., James Atkin, Tom Denning, Thurgood Marshall, and Bertha Wilson.
 Hutchinson believes that Sachs' "life and career redefine what it means to be a lawyer and judge in a society that is grappling with the injustices of its past and ameliorating opportunities of its future."
 Abby Ginzberg directed and produced the 2014 documentary Soft Vengeance: Albie Sachs and the New South Africa about Sachs' life.
 The film won a Peabody Award.
-The George Clooney Foundation for Justice established the Albie Awards to honour activists in different sectors all over the world.
-Maria Ressa, IACT, Viasna Human Rights Centre, and Josephine Kulea will be the award's inaugural recipients in September 2022.
-In 2022, Sachs was also featured the Netflix documentary Live to Lead.
+The Clooney Foundation for Justice established the Albie Awards to honour activists in different sectors all over the world.
+Maria Ressa, IACT, In 2022, Sachs was also featured the Netflix documentary Live to Lead.